List of efforts to impeach vice presidents of the United States: Kamala Harris

 On September 24, 2021, Representative Lauren Boebert introduced a resolution to impeach Vice President Kamala Harris over Harris's support for the withdrawal of U.S. troops from Afghanistan.
 It was cosponsored by Representatives Bob Good and Ralph Norman.
 The resolution was referred to the House Committee on the Judiciary the same day, with no further action being taken.

 On June 12, 2023, Representative Andy Ogles introduced a resolution to impeach Harris for the Biden administration's handling of security at the U.S.–Mexico border.
 It was co-sponsored by Boebert and Mary Miller.
 It was referred to the House Committee on the Judiciary.

 On July 23, 2024, Ogles introduced a second resolution to impeach Harris for "betray[ing] the trust of the public" over not employing the provisions of the 25th Amendment to assume Joe Biden's presidential powers and duties, and for failing in her duties as "border czar".

 Other

 Andrew Johnson

-After Andrew Johnson's drunken behavior at the second inauguration of Abraham Lincoln (where Johnson was sworn-in as vice president), Senator Charles Sumner considered seeking to persuade members of House of the Representatives to pursue an impeachment and went as far as researching precedent on federal impeachment.
+After Andrew Johnson's drunken behavior at the second inauguration of Abraham Lincoln (where Johnson was sworn-in as vice president), Senator Charles Sumner considered seeking to persuade members of the House of Representatives to pursue an impeachment and went as far as researching precedent on federal impeachment.